 The judges per entry method lets you set a number of judges to evaluate each entry.
-If your organization requires that each entry is judged by 5 judges, the system will pair 5 judges to each of your 80 entries.
+If your organisation requires that each entry is judged by 5 judges, the system will pair 5 judges to each of your 80 entries.
 This creates 400 evenly distributed assignments (5 judges x 80 entries).

-If, after creating an initial batch of assignments you need to create additional pairings or reallocate judges, you can create new assignments minus existing assignments or in addition to any existing assignments.
+If, after creating an initial batch of assignments, you need to create additional pairings or reallocate judges, you can create new assignments minus existing assignments or in addition to any existing assignments.